You have 0 product(s) in your cart.

 If you are not properly weighted you will be putting air in the BC, letting air out of the BC and struggling to stay at the desired depth.
 Obviously, this is not the way to conserve air.
 Do a Peak Performance Buoyancy Course.

 The more vertical you are, the greater the resistance swimming against the water and the more air you will consume.
 You may have to adjust where your weights, tank, BC are if you find yourself going vertical all the time.
-If you don’t have a BCD then get yourself a back inflation BCD as it will make you swim much more horizontal and at the same time make you more streamline.
+If you don’t have a BCD then get yourself a back inflation BCD as it will make you swim much more horizontal and at the same time make you more streamlined.

 If you are concerned about your dive being cut short, you can always ascend a few meters above the group so you will use less air.